 - Pseudoexfoliation syndrome: Tiny flakes from the outside of the lens collect in the drainage angle and obstruct fluid flow.

 - Irido corneal endothelial syndrome (ICE): Cells from the back surface of the cornea form scars that connect the iris to the cornea and block the drainage angle.

 - Neovascular glaucoma: The formation of blood vessels on the iris and drainage angle that block the flow of fluid (usually associated with other disorders, such as diabetes).

 Often asymptomatic at its onset, glaucoma may be undetectable until vision is impaired.
 Affecting peripheral vision first, if glaucoma is left untreated, vision loss may continue to progress, eventually resulting in total blindness.

 At the onset of open-angle glaucoma, no symptoms are evident.
 Vision stays normal and there is no pain.
 Frequent, routine eye examinations are the best way to detect glaucoma.
 The results of these periodic evaluations are compared at regular intervals to determine if glaucoma progression has occurred.
-Learn more about glaucoma tests and diagnosis.

 Loss of Peripheral Vision